mskarha/mattskarha/me/index.md

-I am currently a fourth-year student at Oberlin College.
+I am currently a fourth-year student at Oberlin College studying physics with minors in Mathematics and Computer Science.
 My research interests include audio signal processing, human and machine audition, and source separation.
 In particular, I am interested in microphone array processing for real-time noise reduction and signal enhancement in hearing aid and augmented listening applications.
 A copy of my [CV](/cv) is available.

 The purpose of this website is largely for me to teach myself about web design via HTML and CSS.
 If you're also looking to begin web design, I highly recommend starting with Jekyll and Github Pages.
 These are two incredibly powerful tools for generating professional-looking static sites.